Psychology 041 - Lifespan Psychology » Spring 2016 » Chapter 8 Quiz

 The attributes, abilities, attitudes, and values that we believe define ourselves comprise our ________, whereas the judgments we make about our worth and the feelings associated with those judgements are our ______.

-A. Self-esteem, self-concept
+B. Self-esteem, self-concept

 C. Identity, self-concept

-D. Self-concept, self-esteem
+D. Self-concept, identify

 Question #7